canhnd58/seproject/docs/api_references.md

 ##### POST api/match

-Return list of questions and answers of them.
-You must provide access token and category id.
-After this action, new match will be created in the database.
-The match id will be return to the user.
+Create new match of the specified category.
+Return the match id as well as the questions and answers of the match.

 | Params | Required | Descriptions |
 |--------|----------|--------------|